-Fun, interesting, and colorful, the LEGO Museum in Prague is the largest of five LEGO museums in the world.
-The Lego Museum is located in Prague’s Old Town.
+Fun, inventive, ingenious, and colorful, the LEGO Museum in Prague is the largest of the five LEGO museums in the world.

 A well-stocked LEGO store is yet another highlight of the LEGO Museum.